metaborg/documentation/source/core/manual/extend.rst

    Provides a means to clean up resources when the MetaBorg or Spoofax Core API is closed.

    :signature: ``Multibinder<AutoCloseable>``
-   :interface: :java:ref:`~java.lang.AutoCloseable`
+   :interface: :java_ref:`~java.lang.AutoCloseable`

 .. describe:: Language cache cleanup

    Provides a means to clean up cached language component or language implementation resources when a language component or language implementation is reloaded or removed.

    :signature: ``Multibinder<ILanguageCache>``
-   :interface: :java:ref:`ILanguageCache`
+   :interface: :java_ref:`ILanguageCache`

 .. describe:: Context factory

-   Interface for creating :java:ref:`IContext` instances, linked to an identifier.
+   Interface for creating :java_ref:`IContext` instances, linked to an identifier.
    A language specification uses a specific context factory by specifying the context type in ESV.

    :signature: ``MapBinder<String, IContextFactory>``
-   :interface: :java:ref:`IContextFactory`
+   :interface: :java_ref:`IContextFactory`

 .. describe:: Context strategy

-   Interface for :java:ref:`IContext` creation/retrieval strategies, linked to an identifier.
+   Interface for :java_ref:`IContext` creation/retrieval strategies, linked to an identifier.
    A language specification uses a specific context strategy by specifying the context strategy in ESV.

    :signature: ``MapBinder<String, IContextStrategy>``
-   :interface: :java:ref:`IContextStrategy`
+   :interface: :java_ref:`IContextStrategy`

 .. describe:: Language path provider

    Provides source and include paths for languages.

    :signature: ``Multibinder<ILanguagePathProvider>``
-   :interface: :java:ref:`ILanguagePathProvider`
+   :interface: :java_ref:`ILanguagePathProvider`

 ^^^^^^^^^^^^^^^^^^^^^^^^